GLASS MOUNTAIN

 I photographed these spaces with only available light and a large format camera.
 During the long exposures, the camera would stand where the penitent would kneel, inside the confessional, waiting up to 40 minutes.
 The film absorbed the darkness and also maybe some of the secrets left behind.

 For 10 years I photographed confessionals around the United States.
-I was raised Catholic, but as a lesbian, my relationship to the church is complex.
+I was raised Catholic, but as a queer woman, my relationship to the church is complex.
 I represent the confessionals as spaces of contradiction and ambiguity — the work is an attempt to hold paradox.

 SAN MATEO